jimmarq/cyfunbook/README.md

 The Windows section is brief.
 Currently, it doesn't help students to be proficient using Windows, and it doesn't introduce Windows Server well.
 The book needs to pick a direction--help people use Windows well, or introduce server features.

-* Need to use a Windows Server virtual machine for standardization.
-* Some students could not access the Windows Store to intall Windows Terminal.
-Some students could not launch the Group Policy Editor.
 * For Windows Defender, have students download a malicious file (not too malicious), such as a zip bomb from SecLists.
-* It would be better to replace the user accounts and permission with an exercise that uses Active Directory.
-* The Firewall chapter should only be included if manipulating the firewall in a VM.
-Students should risk breaking their security on the host.

 ### Threats